 AI is being used to improve enablement through the use of tools like natural language processing (NLP) to generate personalized feedback and coaching for learners.
 An ML capcapable development platform analyzes a learner’s responses to a series of questions and provides instantaneous targeted feedback to help them improve their understanding of the material on the fly.

 AI use cases in productivity tools and sales and marketing platforms are already being successfully implemented, and future developments and triumphs are inevitable.
 Exploration into virtual or augmented reality for immersive learning experiences hints at an entirely new user experience for enablement.
-This, coupled with machine learning algorithms to predict effective training interventions individual learners and provide insights into future performance metrics to help guide human intervention when assessing up-leveling and/or managing poor performers.
+This, coupled with machine learning algorithms predicts effective training interventions for individual learners and provides insights into future performance metrics to help guide human intervention when assessing up-leveling and/or managing poor performers.

 There’s no doubt that (whether we want to embrace it or not) AI will continue to grow, enhance, & become a daily part of our lives as enablement practitioners.
 Whether you’re excited or scared about the increased incorporation of AI into our enablement processes, programs, & platforms (in my humble opinion), it’s important to note that AI is not likely to completely replace human consultants anytime soon.
 Many go-to-market tasks require complex problem-solving and decision-making skills, which are difficult for AI to replicate.
 Instead, AI is more likely to be used as a tool to augment and enhance the work of humans across the buyer’s journey, rather than to replace them entirely.
 Regardless of your thoughts about how AI is shifting the enablement… We’re just beginning to see the tip of the iceberg!